CS411DSO-SP23/AbiVenkat_WanyueWang/README.md

+### Widget 6:

+Once the ideal faculty candidate is identified, how can you establish contact?
+By entering either the known faculty member's name and their affiliated institution, or simply a school name with strong connections, this widget will determine the links to the candidate faculty member.

+We employ Neo4j's shortest path finding to reveal how the candidate and known faculty members are connected through a series of alternating "INTERESTED_IN" relationships, connected by "KEYWORD" and "FACULTY" nodes.
+Up to five paths will be displayed for the user's convenience.

 ## Implementation:

 How did you implement it?
 What frameworks and libraries or any tools have you used to realize the dashboard and functionalities?